xmos/lib_lcd/examples/AN00168_lcd_demo/README.rst

 Summary
 -------

-This application note demonstrates how  use the lib_lcd library to write to an LCD screen via a parallel bus.
+This application note demonstrates how to use the lib_lcd library to write to an LCD screen via a parallel bus.
 The LCD library is used to drive a single graphics LCD module of upto 800 * 600 pixels with a maximum pixel clocks of 62.5MHz.
 This application note drives a 480 * 272 pixel LCD module with a pixel clock of 16.67MHz which is available with XA-SK-SCR480 sliceCARD.

 Features
 ........